[Misato Town, Akita Prefecture] Rokugo Springs: 120 Springs That Have Enriched People's Lives

 The Akita Domain used this spring water to make paper money ©Misato Town

-Kamisukiza Shimizu was a spring where Japanese paper was made using water from until the beginning of the Taisho era.
-Paper mulberry trees, the raw material for paper, were planted in the surrounding area, and during the Edo period, the area was home to the Kamisukiza office, which produced paper for the Akita domain's banknotes, hence the name.
+Kamisukiza Shimizuwas a place where washi (Japanese paper) was made using water from this spring until the early Taisho era.
+Paper mulberry trees, the raw material for paper, are planted in the surrounding area, and the name comes from the fact that there was a paper-making office called "Kamisukiza" in the Edo period that produced the paper for the banknotes of the Akita domain.

 Shimizu Shimizu<Information>